sociallearninglab/online_testing_materials/Before_test_day/README.md

-This folder contains maeterials we use before the test day.
+This folder contains materials we use before the test day.